noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 1/10/2021 05:13 I cannot sleep, torture.
 Always torture.
 Francesca.
 - 1/10/2021 05:48 **Aurora** follow to copy the voice of saray,.
 - 1/10/2021 09:28 wake up with extreme electronic torture, obviously sleep deprivation. **Francesca** simply doesn't sleep.
 - 1/10/2021 22:11 **Francesca** start to torture without stop a moment.
 It's Friday night, like all the people that I've know when I was young in Genoa, who I was consider friend, are here.
 No one have thought to help a friend to do a complaint to the madness of a marquees with too much power.
+She speaks about to masturbate myself to don't go out my home because of danger and to go to sleep.
+This terrorist have applied the target individual program above myself from when I was an adolescent in Genoa.
+All know and have gain money over it.
+Have killed other friends of mine in front of a lot of people that I know.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)